Lorti/manu.ninja/src/pages/2017-10-31-game-state-with-rxjs-5-immutable-js/index.md

-## Updating the game's state objects
+## Updating the game's state collection

-In the last section we've created our stream of state collections.
-In this section we'll create the streams of reducer functions that modify the state collections.
+In the previous section we've created our stream of state collections.
+In this section we'll look at the streams of reducer functions that modify a state collection.

-### Handling ship movement
+### Handling the ship's movement

 The first stream returns a reducer function that updates the player's position.
 In other words each value the player stream emits is a function that receives the current state collection and returns an updated state collection.
 To do this we map the emitted values of the events stream to `(state) => { return state.doSomething(); }`.